RFX1

 MHC class II regulatory factor RFX1 is a protein that, in humans, is encoded by the RFX1 gene located on the short arm of chromosome 19.

 Structure

 The RFX1 gene is a member of the regulatory factor X (RFX) gene family, which encodes transcription factors that contain five conserved domains including a highly conserved, centrally located, winged helix DNA binding domain as well as a dimerization domain located in the C-terminal region of the sequence.
 Apart from the five conserved domains, the RFX proteins diverge significantly.
 The DNA binding and dimerization domains of the RFX family proteins show no similarities to the other domains with the same functions in other proteins.

 Species distribution

 The RFX protein family is conserved in S. pombe, S. cerevisiae, C. elegans, mice and humans.
-There are seven known RFX proteins in humans, five in mice, and one in C. elegans as well as one in each of the two species of yeast.
+There are eight known RFX proteins in humans, two in fruit flies, one in C. elegans, nine in fish, and one in each of the two species of yeast.